mids-w203/reading/unit_04_part_1.md

-# Week 3: Part 2
+# Unit 4: Part 1

+## Conditional Expectatoin

-In part 2 of this week's work, which we anticipate will require about **90** minutes to read, take notes, and attend lecture, you will learn about conditional expectation as an *operator* and then the *conditional expectation function*.
+In part 1 of this week's work, which we anticipate will require about **90** minutes to read, take notes, and attend lecture, you will learn about conditional expectation as an *operator* and then the *conditional expectation function*.

 Sometimes these concepts can be a little difficult to keep straight -- as we will use them in this class: